jorks/PKG-Security-Agent/README.md

 ### Package Notes

-This package as lots of painful requirements:
+This package has lots of painful requirements:

 - Installer needs a choices XML
 - You need to manually create a tenant plist